charlietriplett/OpenA11yEngineer/_checklist-web/animation.md

     Animation is disabled or reduced

 ---
+## Developer notes

+### Animations (like gifs) can be accessible if:
+- they are set to stop after 5 seconds or
+- if users are presented with a way to pause it

 ## Code examples

-## Allow animations to be disabled with CSS
+### Allow animations to be disabled with CSS

 People with vestibular disorders can be made ill by sweeping animations on screen.